-Unfortunately, recognizing that the internet is now one of the most valued ways for people to connect, authoritarian states and others are increasingly closing the space for open internet.
-Governments around the world are now taking actions to quash dissent, intimidate independent voices, and prevent the open sharing of ideas in the most significant communication medium of our time.
+As more than half of the global population is now online, the internet has profoundly changed the way in which citizens and businesses operate.
+For instance, local businesses have increasingly relied on the internet to expand their operations, increase innovation and productivity, and conduct business advocacy.
+Unfortunately, recognizing that the internet is now one of the most valued ways for people to connect, authoritarian states and many governments in declining democracies are increasingly closing the space for an open and inclusive internet through squashing dissent, intimidating independent voices, and preventing the open sharing of ideas in the most significant communication medium of our time.
 At the same time, the new and rapidly evolving nature of the internet means that many citizens are unaware or misinformed of how their fundamental rights such as the right to free speech, assembly, and association apply in a digital world.

 In order to enhance the capacity of democratic and economic reformers around the globe to develop robust local strategies to counter closing online civic spaces, CIPE co-facilitates the Open Internet for Democracy Initiative, along with the National Democratic Institute (NDI), and the Center for International Media Assistance (CIMA).
 This grassroots-driven initiative connects private sector actors, and representatives from civil society and independent media from across nascent and declining democracies to challenge restrictions on internet freedom, preserve an open and secure digital space, and defend digital rights.